znuny/manual/source/agentinterface/statistics/index.rst

 .. important::

-  When importing and exporting statistics, ID's are used for entities.
-Make sure, that you change these in the YAML file, when importing into another sysetm.
+  When importing and exporting statistics, IDs are used for entities.
+Make sure, that you change these in the YAML file, when importing into another system.

 Statistic Type